equivalentideas/independent-archive-principles/independent-archive-principles.md

 Provide multiple ways to access the same content.
 Usability and accessibility must be at the core of an archive.
 Machine readability is also key: make your project useful to other projects, devices, search engines, scrapers, and so on.

 Make the legal accessibility of your project clear: what rights are reserved and how may others use the work?
-Wide accessibility can support [redundancy](http://en.wikipedia.org/wiki/Digital_preservation#Replication 'Wikipedia entry for Digital Preservation, section Strategies, Replication') through backup copies.
+Wide accessibility can support [redundancy](http://en.wikipedia.org/wiki/Digital_preservation#Replication 'Wikipedia entry for Digital Preservation, section Strategies, Replication') by allowing and supporting other people to create backup copies.

 ### Store the original record, present its essence over its resolution